OxNinja/Obsidian-notes/system os/linux/ELF.md

 > In brief, the section header table is for use by the compiler and linker, while the program header table is for use by the program loader.

-The program header table is optionnal and never present in practice, the sectrion header table is also optional but always present.
+The program header table is optionnal and never present in practice, the section header table is also optional but always present.

 ### Compilation
+**Classque :**
 `nasm -f elf32 file.s`
 `ld -m elf_i386 -nmagic file.o -o bin`

+**Mieux :**
 Un truc qui marche vachement bien pour build un binaire direct c'est `nasm -f bin file.s`, en effet ça va juste pousser le binaire dans un fichier.
-Pour l'instant je n'ai pas réussi à build un binaire qui fonctionne, cependant j'ai un header nickel qui va taper à l'entrypoint comme demandé, mais il y a un **petit** soucis de SIGSEG à l'exécution du code.

 ### Header
 Le plus petit header pour l'instant je vois que c'est genre